 Final Thoughts

 I realize my simulation was different from what most people experience.
 I went from fairly normal hearing to instant hearing loss compared to what most people deal with; a slow degradation of hearing over many years.
-Although it's over a period of years, I find it amazing that people learn clever ways to cope with hearing loss, with some even learning to read lips without formal training.
+Although it's over a period of years, I still find it amazing that people learn clever ways to cope with hearing loss, with some even learning to read lips without formal training.
 The biggest surprise was that the extra mental processing effort and awkward situations create a lot of extra stress over the course of the day.
 It was a grind all throughout the day.

 The sooner you begin treatment the better your life will be.